 2. Partner incentives at big consulting firms do not always put client needs first.

-As a result, there’s a huge tension within the big consulting firm leverage model.
-Partners are always torn between selling and having involvement in the delivery because quality delivery is what clients really want, while more selling is what the big consultancies incentivize.
+As a result, there’s tension within the big consulting firm’s leverage model.
+Partners are often torn between selling and having involvement in the delivery because quality delivery is what clients really want, while more selling is what the big consultancies incentivize.

 If you’re a boutique consultancy or on-demand expert, on the other hand, you can’t do 50 projects at once.
 You’ll go precisely where you have the deepest expertise and where you can differentiate yourself the most from big consulting firms.
 It’s not a volume business, by definition.
 Since we can’t compete with big consulting firms on business development resources or marketing budgets, boutique firms compete on client focus, relationship-building and deep expertise.

-3. Huge overhead costs are built into the rates.
+3. Huge overhead costs of big consulting are built into the rates.

 Contrast this with boutique consulting firms, which are more agile and adaptive to client needs.
-A far greater percentage of employees at smaller consulting firms are 100 percent client focused.
+A far greater percentage of employees at smaller consulting firms are 100% client-focused.
 All they do is work on solving client challenges, nothing else.
 Consultants at smaller firms typically have far greater exposure to their respective partners, and thus often develop their skills faster and in greater depth.